niteshpr85/Coder-Buddy-AI/README.md

 5.Real developer-like workflow simulation

+📌 Future Enhancements

+1.Add UI dashboard for agent visualization

+2.Support more LLM providers

+3.Real-time collaboration features

+4.Deployment pipeline automation

 ### 🧪 Example Prompts
 - Create a to-do list application using html, css, and javascript.
 - Create a simple calculator web application.
 - Create a simple blog API in FastAPI with a SQLite database.

 ---
+⭐ If you found this project useful, consider giving it a star.....